apify/apify-docs/sources/platform/storage/request_queue.md

 ]);

-// Locks the first two requests at the head of the queue. const processingRequestsClientOne = await requestQueueClientOne.listAndLockHead(
+// Locks the first two requests at the head of the queue. const processingRequestsClientOne = await requestQueueClient.listAndLockHead(
     {
         limit: 2,
         lockSecs: 120,